legiti/legiti-swift-framework-dist/README.md

 When you import the Inspetor library you will see that you are actually installing more than one library, since the Inspetor iOS Library have some depndencies.

 ### Library setup
 You must provide your config to setup our library.
-To do that, we created a data class called InspetorConfig (duh) and you just have to do something like that:
+To do that, you need to pass us your configurations through our `setup()` function.

 All the access to the Inspetor functions is made through our `sharedInstance()` that is available by calling the `Inspetor.sharedInstance()`.
 But before you can call any of our functions you need to configure the library.
 To do that all you need is call the function `setup` from our `sharedInstance()` and pass your configurations.
 You can see an example bellow: